FINDING COMPETENT COURTS/AUTHORITIES

 Article 71 1. (h) - Languages accepted by Central Authorities for communication with other Central Authorities

-In addition to Romanian, the Ministry of Justice accepts the use of English and French for communication with other central authorities within the European Union.
+The Ministry of Justice accepts the use of English and French, in addition to Romanian, for communication with other central authorities in the European Union.

 The national language version of this page is maintained by the respective Member State.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 The European Commission accepts no responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.